Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 #### Configuration Settings

-A software layer is a set of source files and pre-configured software components that can be shared across multiple projects.
+A software layer is a set of source files and pre-configured software components or source code that can be shared across multiple projects.
 To achieve this, the configuration files of a [`layer`](YML-Input-Format.md#layer) are stored within the directory structure of the software layer.
 This separate [RTE Directory Structure](#rte-directory-structure) allows that projects can share a `layer` with common configuration settings.

 > **Note:**